 - Franco, I., Wanderley, M.M.
 (2017).
 Prynth: A Framework for Self-contained Digital Music Instruments. , Springer, Cham.

 - Tom, A., Venkatesan, H., Franco, I., Wanderley, M.M.
 (2019).
 Rebuilding and Reinterpreting a Digital Musical Instrument – The Sponge.
-Porto Alegre, Brazil, Proceedings for New Interfaces for Musical Expression Conference.
+Porto Alegre, Brazil, Proc. of the International Conference on New Interfaces for Musical Expression (NIME).

 - Franco, I. (2019).
 A framework for embedded digital musical instruments.
 Montreal, Canada, McGill University.